Szymon-Stefanski/Szymon-Stefanski/README.md

 ### Hi, I'm Szymon Stefański

-**Web Specialist** currently managing and developing the website of a sports store.
 Aspiring **Software Engineer** passionate about building reliable and efficient applications.
 Focused on improving backend development and exploring how AI can enhance software performance and decision-making.